 ABS sidewall construction has each composite layer flat at the side edge of the ski, where an ABS plastic sidewall is then glued in place.
 This set up is a more expensive approach, but adds considerable torsional stiffness to the ski.
 The stiffness in the sidewall makes the ski have better edge grip.
 The down side is sidewalls add weight, making the skis heavier.
 And generally more expensive.

-Cap sidewall construction has the top sheet brought down over the side of the ski to where it meets the metal edge.
+Cap sidewall construction has the top sheet brought down over the side of the ski where it meets the metal edge.
 The composite layers are rounded at the top, making for a smooth rather than abrupt transition from top to edge.
 This does make the ski a bit less prone to damage from skis crossing, and it is lighter in weight than sidewall construction.
 The down side is that it is less stiff, making the ski bite and hold in turns less effectively, especially at higher speeds.
 Cap construction is less expensive, which is reflected in the prices of the finished ski.

 Some skis see a hybrid sidewall design that combines both.
 Cap construction is generally seen towards the front and rear sections of the ski.
 ABS sidewall construction will be found in the center of the ski, under the binding, where added stiffness will provide improved performance in the turns.